-Author has written 3 stories for Harry Potter, Percy Jackson and the Olympians, and Avengers.
+Author has written 3 stories for Harry Potter, Percy Jackson and the Olympians, Avengers, and Kane Chronicles.

 You know you have been on the computer TOO long when...